-Statement on safety of smoked fishery products from the International Association of Fish Inspectors
+Statement from the International Association of Fish Inspectors on the safety of smoked fishery products

 Polycyclic aromatic hydrocarbons (PAH) are carcinogenic and genotoxic substances found in smoked foods.
 Exposure to these substances through consumption of smoked fish (however produced) is around 10 times higher in human populations living in some developing countries (especially those in Africa and Asia) than in developed countries.
-In the EU for example, the average exposure of consumers to benzopyrene (a key PAH marker) averages 3-4 ng/kg body weight/day from all sources, compared to an estimated average exposure (from fish only) of 32 ng/kg body weight/day in West Africa.
+In the EU for example, the average exposure of consumers to benzopyrene (a key PAH marker) averages 3-4 ng/kg body weight/day from all sources1, compared to an estimated average exposure (from fish only) of 32 ng/kg body weight/day in West Africa2.